-We are aware that some people may reject us simply because we are Christians.
+Some people may reject our Christian approach simply because we are Christians.
 Their previous bad experience with pushy, hypocritical, judgmental church-goers may have caused them to “profile” all Christians in the same negative terms.
 While that is sad, it is understandable and forgivable.

 SERVE 6.8 is a religious organization with a mission, with compassion, yet with limited resources.
 Our service is freely offered within those limits, yet we are not a welfare program, and not to be viewed as an “entitlement.”
 We are not obligated to serve everyone.
 And we may decline to serve anyone.
 We offer service freely as time, personnel, and resources permit within the guidelines of our biblical mission.

 No. God loves the whole world.
 He created all of us in His image, and for His pleasure.
 Although all of us have fallen, all of us are redeemable.
 John 3:16 is one of the most familiar passages of Scripture: "For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.”
 God offers salvation to everyone, yet not everyone receives that offer.
 We offer love, respect, and caring without discrimination, to allow each person to consider and seek God’s intended love, hope, and help for their lives.
 Therefore, we see the spiritual potential and value of every individual.
 We see them through the eyes of our God who created them in His own likeness, and for His glory.
 “God so loved the world!”